pixfumy/chunk-mod/README.md

 ## Install

-Download the latest [release](https://github.com/Mario0051/chunk-mod/releases/latest), and add it into the `mods` folder.
+Download the latest [release](https://github.com/pixfumy/chunk-mod/releases/tag/1.2.1), and add it into the `mods` folder.
+If you're playing 1.15, go to the top left and select " branches" and go to the 1.15 branch release.